-Risks Arising from the Need to Increase Manufacturing Capacity.
-The Company currently anticipates increasing its manufacturing capacity to meet the demand for its compound semiconductor production systems and wafers and package-ready devices by expanding its existing production facility for its new product offerings and instituting a third shift at its facility.
-This increase will require substantial capital expenditures and working capital.
+Need to Increase Manufacturing Capacity.
+The Company currently anticipates increasing its manufacturing capacity to meet the demand for its compound semiconductor production systems and wafers and package-ready devices by expanding its existing production facilities for its new product offerings and instituting a third shift at its facilities.
+This increase will require substantial capital expenditures.
 The Company presently anticipates utilizing a significant portion of the net proceeds of the Offering for such expenditures.
 There can be no assurance that the Company will be successful in increasing its manufacturing capacity in time to meet the demand for its production systems or wafers and package-ready devices.
-In addition, the Company's success is in large part dependent on its ability to manufacture its products, particularly its wafers and package-ready devices, in high volumes and on a timely basis.
+In addition, the Company's success is in large part dependent on its ability to manufacture its products, particularly its wafers and packageready devices, in high volumes and on a timely basis.
 In addition, commercial production of the Company's wafers and package-ready devices requires the achievement of adequate competitive yield levels.
 The failure of the Company to increase its manufacturing capacity, or to manufacture its products in high volumes, in a timely manner, or at sufficient yield levels, would have a material adverse effect on the Company's business, financial condition and results of operations.
-See "Use of Proceeds" and "Business--Manufacturing."
+See "Use of Proceeds" and "Business - Manufacturing."

 History of Operating Losses; Uncertainty of Profitability.
-The Company has been in operation since 1984 and had an accumulated deficit of \$18.1 million at September 30, 1996.
-In fiscal 1996, and the first quarter of fiscal 1997, the Company incurred consolidated net losses of \$3.2 million and \$3.8 million, respectively, which primarily resulted from significant initial operating expenses related to the Company's expansion to include the production of compound semiconductor wafers and package-ready devices as well as, for the quarter ended December 31, 1996, \$1.0 million of imputed warrant interest, non-cash.
-The Company has increased its expense levels to support anticipated growth in demand for each of its compound semiconductor production systems, wafer and package-ready device product offerings, including the hiring of additional manufacturing, research, engineering, sales and administrative personnel and has also increased its investments in inventory and capital equipment.
+Although the Company has been in operation since 1984, it has recently been profitable only in the six quarters ended September 30, 1995 and had accumulated deficit of \$18.1 million at September 30, 1996.
+In fiscal 1996, the Company incurred a consolidated net loss of \$3.2 million, which primarily resulted from significant initial operating expenses related to the Company's expansion to include the production of compound semiconductor wafers and package-ready devices.
+The Company has increased its expense levels to support anticipated growth in demand for each of its compound semiconductor production systems, wafer and package-ready device product offerings, including the hiring of additional manufacturing, research, engineering, sales, and administrative personnel and has also increased its investments in inventory and capital equipment.
 As a result, the Company is dependent upon increasing revenues and profit margins to achieve profitability.
-If the Company's sales and profit margins do not increase to support the higher levels of operating expenses, the Company's business, financial condition and results of operations would be materially adversely affected.
+If the Company's sales and profit margins do not increase to support the higher levels of operating expenses, the Company's business financial condition and results of operations would be materially adversely affected.
 There can be no assurance that the Company will ever again achieve profitability.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Financial Statements and the Notes thereto.